CodingGarden/faqs/README.md

 ## What chair do you use?

 I use an Ikea Markus chair.
-They don't sell the green one anymore, but you can still get a black / grey one [here](https://www.ikea.com/us/en/p/markus-office-chair-vissle-dark-gray-90289172/).
+They don't sell the green one anymore, but you can still get [a black / grey one](https://www.ikea.com/us/en/p/markus-office-chair-vissle-dark-gray-90289172/).

 ## What desk do you use?